 They offered these practical recommendations:

-Our favorite technique, when good two-rescuer mask ventilation doesn’t do the trick, is to place and extraglottic airway and bypasses the whole furry morass!
+- Our favorite technique, when good two-rescuer mask ventilation doesn’t do the trick, is to place an extraglottic airway and bypass the whole furry morass!
 Of course, this requires an appropriate candidate with no gag reflex and always consider the RODS mnemonic, but in the event of difficult mask ventilation and critical desaturation an extraglottic is never absolutely contraindicated.

 Wondering about these and other airway challenges?
 Join us for one of the many offerings of The Difficult Airway Course™.
 There’s a course designed for each practice environment – so the simulated patient you treat with us will be the real patient you see when you return home!